8bit-wraith/tmux-server/README.md

-# 🎮 MCP Tmux Server
+# 🎮 @mcp/tmux-interface

 > "Where AI meets tmux, and magic happens!" - Trisha from Accounting

 ## 🌟 Overview

-Welcome to the MCP (Master Control Program) Tmux Server!
+Welcome to the MCP Tmux Interface!
 This project bridges the gap between Claude.app and tmux sessions, allowing seamless interaction between AI and terminal environments.
 Think of it as a digital playground where AI and humans can collaborate in real-time terminal sessions!

 ## ✨ Features